stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>
 **Generative AI: AI techniques that learn from existing artifacts to generate new, realistic content (images, text, audio, code) that reflects the characteristics of the training data but does not repeat it.** (In 2021, this was just beginning to rise significantly).

-We posted all the Word files onto our working repository, ready for Python to come calling!
+We posted all the Word files onto our working repository, ready for Python to do its thing (through us, of course)!

 To code this all up, we first had to install the required library:
 ```